 The vote marks the first time in the history of Congress that it has found a sitting U.S. attorney general in contempt of Congress.

 What happens to Holder next?
 If Congress wants to impeach him, ABC's Matt Negrin reported last week, it will have to go through the Justice Department, which holder leads.

 The Justice Department isn't compelled to prosecute the attorney general, according to a Reagan-era memo from the Office of Legal Counsel.
 Peter Shane, an expert of executive privilege at Ohio State, noted that this could lead to a standoff between Congress and the agency.

-Later Thursday, the House voted on a second civil contempt resolution, which authorized the Committee on Oversight and Government Reform to initiate or intervene in judicial proceedings to enforce its subpoena.
+Later, the House will vote on a second civil contempt resolution, which authorizes the Committee on Oversight and Government Reform to initiate or intervene in judicial proceedings to enforce its subpoena.